The mention of the IAG can strike fear into the hearts of many wholesalers… usually those who are not compliant with GDP.

 As you will see from our post on MHRA suspended licences the cost of non-compliance can be far more than fiscal pain.

-Being referred to the IAG could cost you quite a bit of money.
+Being referred to the IAG could cost you a significant amount of money.
 A person appointed hearing will set you back £10,000!
 A re-inspection will be needed to make sure the deficiencies have been corrected, and this will cost you a further £1936.

 It could also lead to a loss of business (as your licence may be suspended) which will mean a further loss of money.

-Losing money and customers can have very negative impacts, especially on small companies.
+Losing money and customers can have a detrimental effect on your business, especially on small companies.

-If you need help correcting deficiencies or are worried about an upcoming inspection, contact us at email@example.com and we can arrange a consultation.
+If you need help correcting deficiencies or are worried about an upcoming inspection, contact us at firstname.lastname@example.org and we can arrange a free initial, no obligation consultation.

 12 Feb 2019